rusty1968/rot-reducer/docs/structure.md

 ```

 The `Orchestrator` drains the `Sink` after each event and calls
 `platform.execute(effect)` once per external effect.
-The board decides how each
+The platform decides how each
 variant maps to real hardware — SPI interposition, GPIO, a crypto accelerator
 call, an IPC channel — and the core has no knowledge of any of it.